carmenbianca/report-liferay/report.md

 are other wants or restrictions that are not black-on-white.
 To discover those, I will *explore user requirements*.
 Exploring user requirements will be a number of interviews with people who are somehow related to the project.
-These people potentially include (depending on time and availability).
-TODO
+These people
+are:

+- Hugo Huijser --- Author of SourceFormatter (Engineering, Testing/QA)
+- Matija Šuklje --- Senior Counsel (Legal)
+- Peter Yoo --- Senior Software Engineer in Testing (Testing/QA)
+- Dang Minhchau --- Technical Support Lead (Engineering)

+The interviews will take place over VOIP software.
+I will ask the participants for permission to record the interviews.
+The interviews will not be wholly transcribed for time's sake, but the recordings exist as reference material to aid in paraphrasing the interviewees' answers.
+The recordings will be deleted in July at the end of the internship.

+I have prepared questions for three fields---Engineering, Legal, and Testing/QA.
+They are listed here in subsections.
+In parentheses after interviewee is the field I will ask questions about.

-TODO Some questions below are out-of-scope in the sense that they do not answer the stated sub-question, but try to further clarify the current situation.
-These questions technically belong elsewhere, but they are retained here because they were part of the same interview.
+Some questions below are out-of-scope in the sense that they do not answer the stated sub-question, but try to further clarify the current situation.
+These questions technically belong in preliminary research, but they are retained here because they were part of the same interview.

-TODO This method is chosen to discover unknown unknowns.

-TODO
+The goal is chiefly to clarify obvious questions, and to discover unknown unknowns.
+Towards that end, many of the questions are open-ended.
+The method of interviewing people from different fields was chosen because this project is inherently interdisciplinary, and I will need input from all fields to get a broader picture of the requirements.

 #### Engineering